-Brothel bans weighed in Nevada as legal pimp runs for office
+Brothel bans weighed in Nevada as legal pimp seeks office

 - Trump, White House advisers blast Canada's Trudeau in brutal aftermath of G-7 summit

-Hof, who has half a dozen brothels operating in the two counties and starred in the HBO adult reality series “Cathouse,” is challenging incumbent Assembly member James Oscarson of Pahrump in a Republican primary Tuesday.
+Hof, who has half a dozen brothels operating in the two counties and starred in the HBO adult reality series “Cathouse,” is challenging incumbent Assembly member James Oscarson of Pahrump in a Republican primary on Tuesday.

 Hof said Nevadans are “rough-and-tumble, live-and-let-live” and “it’s awful that people would come in and try to change that culture, that they want to inflict their moral values on the rest of us.”